 You will see modern laundry detergents labelled as ‘biodegradable’.
 The term biodegradable refers to the ability of a material to be broken down, by a group of biological organisms called decomposers.
 Decomposers are a necessary component of a balanced ecosystem, present in natural waters and sediments, and are encouraged in sewage treatment works.
 Bacteria are the most common decomposers.

 Surfactants (which are the cleaning agents) in detergent are biodegradable.
-Through the natural process of chemistry and aided by the waste water treatment process, they are broken down to carbon dioxide (CO₂) and water (H₂O).
+Through the natural process of chemistry and aided by the wastewater treatment process, they are broken down into carbon dioxide (CO₂) and water (H₂O).
 Only a very small fraction of surfactants are unable to aerobically break down during processes of modern treatment plants.
-This fraction, due to the predominantly hydrophobic (water repelling) nature of surfactants, adheres to a byproduct ‘sludge’ created during at the treatment plant.
-The sludge is then further treated, see below.
+This fraction, due to the predominantly hydrophobic (water-repelling) nature of surfactants, adheres to a byproduct ‘sludge’ created at the treatment plant.
+The sludge is then further treated, see below.10

 The Impact Of Other Laundry Products, e.g. Bleach and Canesten

 Pollutants from household products are almost completely eliminated at the treatment plant, the wastewater is treated to a purity level and returned to potable (drinkable) or near potable standard, so that is not detrimental to the receiving environment.

 Insoluble salts or low water-soluble surfactants are processed into a ‘sludge’, which is then decomposed.
 Once decomposed the sludge is dried, treated and disposed of to landfill.
 The high content of organic material and nutrients means it can also be used for agricultural purposes as a fertiliser.
 The very small amount of remaining compounds that have not completely degraded during the treatment process are further degraded in soils.